Pavanhs99/EC2-docker-compose-app/README.md

 # Multi service docker flask project

-   - This is a mini DevOps project demonstrating how to build corodinate multiple Dockerized services using docker-compose and individual dockerfiles.
-   - The project conatains three services or containers that work together via a shared volume, and it is deployed on AWS EC2 using SSH.
+   - A simple DevOps project where a Flask web app communicates with a Bash script through a shared Docker volume.
+Built using Docker Compose and deployed on AWS EC2.

 ----

 # Live Deployment